PIVOTAL COLLABORATION

 Our Work

-We also host a variety of workshops and conferences throughout the year, including the prominent North Dakota Indian Child Welfare Act conference.
-Additionally, we organize mini conferences that bring together state and tribal human services professionals and other experts.
+We also host a variety of workshops and conferences throughout the year, including the prominent North Dakota Indian Child Welfare and Wellness conference.
+Additionally, we organize mini conferences that bring together state and Tribal human services professionals and other experts.